-Critical success factors in our business include managing our significant manufacturing costs, including costs for corn, other raw materials, and utilities.
-In addition, due to our global operations we are exposed to fluctuations in foreign currency exchange rates.
+Critical success factors in our business include managing our manufacturing costs, including costs for corn, other raw materials, and utilities.
+In addition, our global operations expose us to fluctuations in foreign currency exchange rates.
 We use derivative financial instruments, when appropriate, for the purpose of minimizing the risks and costs associated with fluctuations in certain raw material and energy costs, foreign exchange rates, and interest rates.
-Also, the capital intensive nature of our business requires that we generate significant cash flow over time in order to selectively reinvest in our operations and grow organically, as well as through strategic acquisitions and alliances.
+The capital intensive nature of our business requires that we generate significant cash flow over time in order to selectively reinvest in our operations and grow organically, as well as to expand through strategic acquisitions and alliances.
 We utilize certain key financial metrics relating to return on invested capital and financial leverage to monitor our progress toward achieving our strategic business objectives (see section entitled "Key Financial Performance Metrics").